superboum/nodetrack/README.md

 node -v
 ```

 *If your system can't find the command `node`, it might be because it's installed as `nodejs`.
 You may encounter some problem with npm if your command is not named node.
-You can add a symlink (as root) : `ln -s /usr/bin/nodejs /usr/bin/node` or use a cleaner approach with update-alternatives tool, a package named node-legacy or whatever you can imagine*.
+You can add a symlink (as root) : `ln -s /usr/bin/nodejs /usr/bin/node` or use a cleaner approach with the tool update-alternatives, a package named node-legacy or whatever you can imagine*.

 Now, you can install and configure nodetrack :